SLO County weather forecast for the week of Jan. 29

 Here is this week’s weather forecast by PG&E meteorologist John Lindsey.

 This offshore flow will create mostly clear skies with cool mornings and warm afternoons.
-Sunday and Monday’s maximum temperatures could reach record levels across the Central Coast.
-The record high in San Luis Obispo for Sunday is 82 degrees, set back in 1986, and 82 degrees for Monday, set in 1976.
-The record high in Paso Robles on Sunday is 76 degrees, set in 1976 and 77 degrees Monday, also recorded in 1976.
+Monday’s maximum temperatures could reach record levels across the Central Coast.
+The record high in San Luis Obispo for Monday is 82 degrees, set in 1976.
+The record high in Paso Robles on Monday is 77 degrees, recorded in 1976.

 A pattern of moderate to fresh (13 to 24 mph) Santa Lucia (northeasterly) winds developing during the night and morning hours, shifting out of the northwest (onshore) during the afternoon hours will start Monday afternoon and will continue through next week.
 In the heart of our rainfall season, this pattern will keep the Central Coast dry over the next 10 days, if not longer.